LJacobDev/Rust-Guide-Projects/p03-media/README.md

 In order to understand Option::Some() and Option::None more thoroughly, custom methods and enums are made to mimic the behaviour of Vec::get and of Option::Some() and Option::None, showing what they work like behind the scenes.

-This project also has many commented out sections of code that were written just to experiment with these and other Rust features to understand it better.
+This project also has many commented out sections of code that were written just to experiment with these and other Rust features to understand them better.